-Each play kit is specially designed by academics, researchers, and healthcare practitioners to target your child’s specific age bracket, ensuring each toy is right on target in terms of both skill set development and interest.
-Boxes, which include items like puzzles, matching games, and mini science experiments, are divided into three-month age ranges to make sure your child is getting them right when they'll be more useful.
+Academics, researchers, and healthcare practitioners carefully customize these Lovevery play kits according to your child’s specific age bracket, ensuring each toy is right on target in terms of both skill set development and interest.
+Subscription boxes include items like puzzles, matching games, and mini science experiments, which are divided into 3-month age ranges to guarantee your child is getting them right when they're at the appropriate developmental stage.

 VTech Touch and Swipe Baby Phone

-If your toddler is always reaching for your phone, this toy version will delight both of you.
-The touch screen mobile has 12 light-up pretend apps that are just like the ones you have installed—a pretend calendar, clock, weather, and more.
-There’s an educational component, too.
-The interactive device plays a variety of songs that help teach ABCs, 123s, and first words.
+Now your toddler can have a more kid-friendly copy of your own phone.
+The touch screen mobile has 12 light-up pretend apps that are just like the ones you have installed, like a pretend calendar, clock, weather, and more.
+There’s an educational component, too, as the interactive device plays a variety of songs that help teach ABCs, 123s, and first words.

 Battat Bristle Blocks

-A building set that goes way beyond stacking blocks for hours of fun and imaginative play.
-The set, which includes 112 pieces interlocking pieces in assorted sizes and vibrant colors, is ripe for creating everything from towers and cities to boats and cars.
+A STEM-based building set that goes way beyond stacking blocks for hours of fun and imaginative play, this set includes 112 interlocking pieces in assorted sizes and vibrant colors.
+It's ripe for creating everything from towers and cities to boats and cars.
 Unlike traditional blocks, these won’t topple and cause frustration—they stay securely together until your child decides to start anew.

 VTech Mix and Match-a-Saurus

-Like a pet, but better because you won’t end up taking care of it.
-This silly little dinosaur talks, moves, walks, and dances based on the tiles you put into its back.
+This silly little dinosaur is like a pet, but better because you won’t end up taking care of it.
+It talks, moves, walks, and dances based on the tiles you put into its back.
 The 27 possible tile combinations include a range of emotions, music choices, and characters to help your child identify and understand their feelings and how they affect their behavior.